atmosalex/atmosalex.github.io/_pages/teaching.md

 nav_order: 6
 ---

-AOS 111/204 Introduction to Machine Learning for the Physical Sciences project website
+AOS 111/204 Introduction to Machine Learning for the Physical Sciences project website (an example deployment): <a href="https://kin-gyo.github.io/">kin-gyo.github.io</a>